-The route begins just above the Stratford Mountain House, 15km down the Pembroke Road.
-A 15 minute drive from Stratford, on the West Coast of the North Island.
+The route begins just above the Stratford Mountain House, 15km down Pembroke Road.
+A 15-minute drive from Stratford, on the West Coast of the North Island.

 This is more of a walk than a hike and it’s a perfect option for those who are looking for excuses not to exercise.

 - Location: Bay of Islands

 A lesser-known hike amongst tourists but wildly appreciated amongst the locals of Whangaroa.
 St. Paul’s Rock is a cross between a hike and a scramble.

 There are several steep sections that involve the use of chains and ladders and it takes around half an hour to get to the top.
 Yes, you read that right, only half an hour!
 You can easily spend an hour at the summit admiring the views though, just like I did!